Hiromi Tsuru: Personal life

 She was married to Keiichi Nanba from 1986 until they divorced in 1990.
 They had no children.

 Death

-Tsuru was found unconscious in her car on the Inner Circular Route near Nihonbashi in Tokyo, was transported to a hospital, and was pronounced dead.
-Her agency later confirmed that she died on November 16 at the age of 57 from aortic dissection.
+On November 16, 2017, at around 7:30 PM, Tsuru was found unconscious in her car on the Inner Circular Route near Nihonbashi in Tokyo.
+The car was stopped, the hazard lights were on, and Tsuru was still wearing her seatbelt.
+She was transported to a hospital, where she was pronounced dead.
+She was 57 years old.
+There were no external wounds and no sign of an accident.
+Police believed it was highly likely she died from an illness.
+Her agency later confirmed that she died from aortic dissection.